 How can you Insert and filter the picture in Excel?

-It is easy to insert a picture into Excel in a way that it allows you to move, resize and filter the Cell.
+It is easy to insert a picture into Excel in a way that allows you to move, resize, and filter the Cell.
 As you do this the picture will automatically move.

-For an instance, have a look at the example given below:
+For instance, have a look at the example given below:

-Well, here you can see the logos of the Popular Companies.
-Dominos, Starbucks, Pizza Hut etc. Now, whenever you’ll be applying filter to these cells the logos will automatically get filtered.
+Well, here you can see the logos of Popular Companies.
+Dominos, Starbucks, Pizza Hut, etc. Now, whenever you’ll be applying a filter to these cells the logos will automatically get filtered.

-- First step, Insert a Picture into a Cell in Excel
+- The first step, Insert a Picture into a Cell in Excel

-- Second step, lock the Picture in the cell so it becomes easy for it to move, resize, and filter along with the cells.
+- The second step, lock the Picture in the cell so it becomes easy for it to move, resize, and filter along with the cells.

-Learn how to insert image into cells in Excel or you can learn such more tricks.
+Learn how to insert an image into cells in Excel or you can learn many more tricks.
 Learn More

 Steps to Insert a Picture into a Cell in Excel?

-- Select the cell into which you wish to Paste the Picture
+- Step 2: Select the cell into which you wish to Paste the Picture

-- Click on the Pictures in the illustrations Sections of the Ribbon, present at the top of the Windows
+- Step 4: Click on the Pictures in the illustrations Sections of the Ribbon, present at the top of the Windows

-- Browse through the images you wish to add to your Data sheet
+- Step 5: Browse through the images you wish to add to your Datasheet

-- Select those images & Click on Insert
+- Step 6: Select those images & Click on Insert

-- Re-size the picture/image in the cell manually so it can fit perfectly within the
+- Step 7: Re-size the picture/image in the cell manually so it can fit perfectly within the

 Important: There is an interesting way to do this.
 Press the ALT key, drag and move the picture with the mouse.
 When the Picture will come close to the Border, it will automatically snap and arrange itself.

-In the Recent versions of Excel, insert picture in Excel Cell 2013, insert picture in Excel Cell 2016.
+In the recent versions of Excel, insert a picture in Excel Cell 2013, insert a picture in Excel Cell 2016.
 You get to add images from the Web-pages with the help of the Bing Image Search.
 This will let you insert an image in Excel.
 Let’s look at the steps:

-- In the Insert Tab, select Online Pictures
+- Step 1: In the Insert Tab, select Online Pictures

-- Select the image that you liked best
+- Step 2: Select the image that you liked best

-- Select few images and in one click you’ll find them on your Excel Sheet.
+- Step 4: Select a few images and in one click you’ll find them on your Excel Sheet.